aradianoff/aradianoff.com/pages/02.proyectos/01.bergondoabierto/cuantos-somos/visualization.en.md

 ---
-title: ¿Cuántos somos?
+title: How many are we?
-slug: cuantos-somos
+slug: how-many-people
 date: 22-06-2015
 class: visualization-page
 taxonomy: